jake-wittman/servosphereR/README.md

-## servospherer
+## ballr
-A R package for analyzing data files produced from a servosphere.
+A R package for analyzing data files produced from a servosphere (a big ball!).